Social elections 2024 - Apply today!

 Social elections will be held between 13 and 26 May 2024.
-Social elections are when employees in most private sectors elect their representatives to the Works Council (OR/CE) and/or the Occupational Health and Safety Committee (CPBW/CPPT).
-Some 60,000 ACV-CSC delegates are running for office in more than 7,000 companies.
-They are the voice of their colleagues in the social dialogue.
+During social elections employees in most private sectors elect their representatives to the Works Council (OR/CE) and/or the Occupational Health and Safety Committee (CPBW/CPPT).
+Some 60.000 ACV-CSC delegates are running for office in more than 7.000 companies.
+They are the voice of their colleagues in the social dialogue!

 -